Nissan Q3 profit falls 35 pct on weak demand

-YOKOHAMA, Japan Nissan Motor Co (7201.T) reported a 35 percent year-on-year drop in third quarter net profit to 54.1 billion yen ($580 million), citing weak demand in Europe, China and the United States.
+YOKOHAMA, Japan Feb 8 Nissan Motor Co reported a 35 percent year-on-year drop in third quarter net profit to 54.1 billion yen ($580 million), citing weak demand in Europe, China and the United States.

 The results, however, still came in slightly above the market expectation of 51.8 billion yen, according to seven analysts polled by Thomson Reuters I/B/E/S.